atsuwu/substance_to_xiv/README.md

 Now back in Substance Painter, navigate to the `Python` menu, and click on `Reload Plugins Folder`, then click on the menu again and enable the plugin there.
 The plugin's panel should pop up somewhere in your UI and you can move it to your liking now.

+After the first run the plugin will try to detect your TexTools folder, if you installed it in the default location at `C:\Program Files\FFXIV TexTools`.
+If you installed it in a different location you will have to use the button near the top of the panel to set the path manually.

 ℹ️ If you close the panel and can't find it anymore, look for it in the `Window` menu.

 ℹ️ Additionally, if you have the `Docks` toolbar enabled and you close the plugin's panel, you will find a `XIV TEX` button on the `Docks` toolbar that you can use to access the plugin at any time without it getting in the way too much.

+## How to Use

+The UI should be self explanatory enough, but if you mouse over buttons and so on you will get tooltips that explain things further.
+To get familiar the best thing to do is make a test project or open an old one, go through the settings in the plugin window and export your textures.
+Make backups of your files if needed to avoid any chance of loosing data.

+Here's a list of the settings and what they do:

+### Main Settings

+- **Substance to XIV Enabled/Disabled:** This buttons toggles the plugin on and off.
+If toggled off, the plugins will ignore exports

-After the first run the plugin will try to detect your TexTools folder, if you installed it in the default location at `C:\Program Files\FFXIV TexTools`.
-If you installed it in a different location you will have to use the button at the top of the panel to set the path manually.
+- **TexTools Path:** On the first run, the plugin will try to detect if TexTools is installed in the default path, and if so it will set this path for you.
+If you have installed TexTools in another path, you'll see a prompt to choose the folder.
+You can click the button at anytime to change the path if you ever need to or if it's not detected automatically.

+### Project Settings

+- **Texture Folder button:** This is the path that TEX files will be copied to automatically (when the settings to do so is enabled, see below), so it should point to the textures folder in your mod.

+  ⚠️ The plugin overwrites files when exporting so make sure to save backups of them if you need to.

+- **Move TEX files to mod folder:** This can only be enabled once you have set a path in the previous settings.
+When enabled TEX files will be moved to the specified folder, if disabled TEX files will be saved on your export folder.

+- **Force Penumbra redraw after export:** If enabled, the plugin will try to request to Penumbra to perform a redraw, so that your textures can update in-game right after export.
+If Penumbra isn't available you'll see an error message in the log.

+- **Keep DDS files:** If enabled, DDS files generated before converting to TEX will be kept.
+DDS files are not moved to any folder, and will remain in your export folder.
+When this is disabled, the DDS files will be removed as soon as the TEX file is generated.

+### Log

+- **Log:** The log will show relevant information of what the plugin is doing at any point, loading settings from a project that was opened, saving or deleting files, changing settings, etc.

+- **Export:** The Export button will open the Export Textures windows in Substance Painter.
+In future releases I'd like it to do a quick export.

+- **Clear Log:** This just clears the log completely.

 ## How to Build